-Yet there was something even more crucial to Mark Twain's fame than his literary style and courage; he perfected a method to make people laugh.
+Mark Twain spoke and wrote in a quaint, authentic American dialect with pride and self-assurance at a time when almost all authors thought they needed to stick to high-tone English to earn respect and acclaim.
+Yet there was something even more crucial to Mark Twain's fame than his innovative literary style; he perfected a method to make people laugh.
 A serious man at heart, Mark Twain took serious subjects and situations and exaggerated them to a point where potential drama turned into hilarious comedy.
 His perfection of this comic method caused tears of laughter to wet the cheeks of countless listeners and readers in his day, as it has for generations of readers ever since.
 Mark Twain became and remains an international treasure mostly because he was so darn funny.